BA-BEL/nba-portal-DABC-P3/README.md

 - CSS, and
 - Javascript

-Using Flask's and a further combination of other libraries in Python and Javascript, this project consolidates databases to produce visualizations about NBA player, team, and game data.
+Using Flask and other libraries in Python and Javascript, this project consolidates databases to produce visualizations about NBA player, team, and game data.

 ---
 ## File and code Usage